 OutputEnter name of role to add: sammy Shall the new role be a superuser? (y/n) y

 Another assumption that the Postgres authentication system makes by default is that for any role used to log in, that role will have a database with the same name which it can access.

 This means that if the user you created in the last section is called sammy, that role will attempt to connect to a database which is also called “sammy” by default.
 You can create the appropriate database with the

-If you are logged in as the postgres account, you would type something like:
+If you are logged in as the postgres account, you would type something like the following:

 - createdb sammy